KillariDev/PrivateWorldDiscovery/README.md

 In contrast, a blockchain operates as a public ledger, where all information is inherently transparent and accessible to everyone.
 While this transparency is advantageous for trust and security, it conflicts with the concept of a private, explorable world.
 However, cryptography allows us to address this challenge by hiding information even on a public ledger.
 With cryptographic techniques, we can create a virtual world that remains consistent for all users but is only revealed to those who explore it or receive shared knowledge from other explorers.

+## Summary
+This article explores how a private world can be created within a public space using blockchain and cryptographic techniques.
+The world remains hidden to **everyone** except those actively exploring it.
+Explorers navigate a dynamically generated 2D grid of rooms, where each room’s details are only revealed when discovered.
+Cryptographic commitments and Zero-Knowledge Proofs (ZKPs) ensure privacy, and explorers can query each other for information using Private Set Intersection (PSI), without exposing which rooms are being asked about.

 ## Designing the World
 Imagine a 2D grid of rooms forming the foundation of our world.
 Each room may have doors connecting it to adjacent rooms in the four cardinal directions: